Lecture notes on high-dimensional data: The curse of high dimensions

-and this will hold also for many other corners, e.g., $(1,0,1,0,\dots)\in H_d$, and indeed for `more and more corners' when $d$ increases.
+and this will hold for `more and more corners' when $d$ increases.
 In particular, the mutual distance between `many' corners increases with $d$.
 On the other hand, if we pick two points $e_i=(0,\dots,0,1,0,\dots,0)$ and $f_j=(0,\dots,0,1,0,\dots,0)$ in the middle of two different `faces' then their distances

 remains constant.
 This is in particular true for opposite faces, where $\|e_i-(-e_i)\|_2=2$.
 The aforementioned computations paint a picture in which we could imagine the hypercube as an object where the corners `spike out' whereas the centers of the faces stay at constant distance to each other.
-If distances do not behave homogeneously, then we should be prepared that volume is distributed inhomogeneous, too.
+If distances behave non homogeneously, then we should be prepared that volume is distributed inhomogeneous, too.
 To see this, let $0<\epsilon<1$ and consider the subset

-of $H_d$ which can be thought of an $\epsilon$-thin outer shell of the hyercube.
+of $H_d$ which can be thought of an $\epsilon$-thin outer shell of the hypercube.